-No importers confirm import of these HFC's in 2014.
-A minor amount of HFC-245fa has been imported as refrigerant some years back and also HFC-365mfc was imported a few years as foam blowing agent before it was banned in 2006 due to the Danish legislation of phasing out F-gases in a.o. foam blowing.
+No import of HFC-245fa has been registered.
+No importers confirm import of any other of these HFC's in 2016.
+Previously, a minor amount of HFC-245fa has been imported as refrigerant some years back and also HFC-365mfc was imported for a few years as foam blowing agent before it was banned in 2006 due to the Danish legislation of phasing out F-gases in a.o. foam blowing.
 These two F-gases have already been included in the previous emission calculations.